tomhrr/cosh/doc/all.md

  - `mkdir`: takes a path and creates a directory at that path.
  - `rmdir`: takes a path and removes the directory at that path (directory must be empty).
+ - `link`: takes two paths, and creates a symbolic link at the second path that targets the first path.

 ### Regular expressions